Baking & Pastry Arts - AS

 Baking & Pastry Internship

-Associate degree students will participate in one term of experiential education which allows students to participate in food service operations in preparation for future careers.
-Possible sites include university owned or operated practicum educational facilities, hotels, restaurants, country clubs, resorts, casinos, spas and contract food service providers.
-Eligibility requirements for certain sites include a 2.75 cumulative GPA and completion of all prerequisite coursework.
-International internship opportunities at host company sites throughout the world may also be available for students who have met specific college eligibility requirements, have a minimum of one year work experience in a full-service restaurant, hotel or resort, and who maintain a 3.25 cumulative grade point average.
+Associate degree students participate in 1 term of experiential education, which allows students to take part in food service operations in preparation for future careers.
+Possible sites include local and national hotels, restaurants, country clubs, resorts, casinos, spas and corporate food service providers.
+Eligibility requirements include a 2.0 grade point average and completion of all prerequisite coursework.
+Certain sites may require a 2.75 cumulative GPA.
+International internship opportunities at host company sites throughout the world may also be available for students who have met specific college eligibility requirements, have a minimum of 1 year work experience in a full-service restaurant, hotel or resort, and who maintain a 3.25 cumulative grade point average.

 Baking & Pastry Arts